 Encrypted VPN (Virtual Private Network)

 HIPAA compliance requires that remote access to the server through an encrypted VPN tunnel.
 This VPN protects data entering into the tunnel with an encrypted session that lasts only as long as the session exists.
 Work done between the remote workstation and the server is protected from interception via this encryption.
-At Liquid Web, our VPN services are automatically encrypted in order to protect your data.
+At Liquid Web, our VPN services are automatically encrypted to protect your data.

 Password management is an essential part of HIPAA compliance.
 Safeguarding passwords and isolating them to identifiable users is integral to the protection of sensitive data.
 Using multi-factor authentication is highly recommended for this process.